 - 1 pound chocolate biscuit cookies

 - 1 cup unsalted butter (or margarine, preferably non-hydrogenated)

 1. In a food processor, grind the biscuit cookies into finely crushed crumbs.

 2. Place the butter or margarine and chocolate in the top of a double boiler set over simmering water, stirring gently until melted.
 Or, melt in the microwave, heating in 30-second intervals, stirring between each, until smooth.
 Remove from the heat.

 3. In a large bowl, use an electric mixer or sturdy spoon to combine the biscuit crumbs, melted chocolate mixture, sugar, cocoa powder and coffee granules.

 While continuing to stir, slowly add the milk or soy milk until the batter is moist enough to hold together when shaped into balls.

 4. Using clean hands, roll the mixture into walnut-sized balls.
 (Use about 1tablespoons of the chocolate mixture per ball.)

-5. Roll each ball into powdered sugar (or a mix of powered sugar, cocoa, and/or cinnamon), coconut flakes, sprinkles, or sanding sugar.
+5. Roll each ball into powdered sugar (or a mix of powdered sugar, cocoa, and cinnamon), coconut flakes, sprinkles, or sanding sugar.
 Place on a plate, cover, and chill in the refrigerator until firm.
 Store leftover truffles in an airtight container in the refrigerator for 4 to 5 days.